oxykl1k/-NEURAL-NETWORK-1-particle-Schr-dinger-equation/README.md

 --------------------------------------------------------------------------------

-### Use this in personal expirience WITH NOTICE of THIS READ.ME FILE —— oxyklk
+### Use this in personal expirience WITH NOTICE of THIS READ.ME FILE —— oxykl1k